nivednangelil4-eng/Number-Guessing-Game/README.md

-# Project Title
+# Project title

 Number Guessing Game

-# Overview of the Project
+# Overview of the project
-This is just a simple python program for a Number Guessing Game.The objective of the game is to guess the number (0-100) which is randomly selected by the computer within a fixed number of guesses(5).If the guessed number is incorrect, then proper comment will be given whether the number is higher or lower.This program is made with loops,conditional statements, and random module.
+This project implements a simple command-line based Number Guessing Game.
+The objective is for the user to guess a randomly generated secret number within a specified range (0 to 100) and within a limited number of tries (5 guesses).
+The system provides hints (higher or lower) after each incorrect guess.

 # Features
-* Random Number Generation: A random number is selected by the computer by the use of the random module.
+* Random Number Generation: A secret number is randomly generated between 0 and 100.

-* Rules: The rules of this game will be displayed when the game is started.
-* Limited Guesses: There game is limited to 5 guesses.
-* Proper Comment:
+* Guess Limit: The user has a maximum of 5 attempts to guess the number.

-  1. If the guess is incorrect, a proper message will be given whether the number is high or low.
+* Hints: After an incorrect guess, the user is informed whether the secret number is greater or less than their guess.

-  2. If the guess is correct, a proper message 'congratulations' will be given.
+* Win/Loss Outcome: Clearly displays a congratulatory message upon a correct guess or a loss message revealing the number after all attempts are exhausted.

-* Replayable: This game can be replayed as many times unless the user needs the game to end.
+* Replay Option: Allows the user to choose to play the game again.

-# Technologies/Tools used
+# Technologies/tools used
-* Programming Language: Python IDLE(latest version).
+* Programming Language: Python 3.14

-* Library Module: random module.
+* Modules: random module for number generation

-# Steps to install & Run the Project
+# Steps to install & run the project
-* Download Python IDLE(latest version).
+* Prerequisites: Ensure you have Python 3.x installed on your system.

-* Make the python code as named source-code.py .
+* Download/Clone: Download the source-code.py file to your local machine.

-* Run and then Pkay the Game.
+* Execution: Open your terminal or command prompt, navigate to the directory where the file is saved, and run the following command:

+* Play: Follow the on-screen instructions to enter your guesses.

-# Instructions for Testing
+# Instructions for testing
+The game is interactive and can be tested manually:

-* Start the game.
+* Start the game by running the script.

-* Make the guess within 5 tries.
-It may be correct or incorrect.if the guess is incorrect as well as correct,message will be given.
+* Test correct guessing: Enter numbers until you guess correctly within 5 tries.
+Verify the "CONGRATULATIONS!!!" message is displayed.

-* While entering the numbers, the number should be between 0 and 100, including them also.
+* Test incorrect guessing (loss): Intentionally guess wrong 5 times.
+Verify the "Sorry.
+You Lost" message and the correct number are displayed.

+* Test hints: Verify that the messages "The number is less..." and "The number is greater..." appear correctly based on your guess relative to the secret number.

+* Test replay: At the end of a game, enter 'y' to restart and 'n' to exit the program.

+ine.

+Execution: Open your terminal or command prompt, navigate to the directory where the file is saved, and run the following command: